Dual-Title Graduate Degree Programs

 - Students must apply and may be admitted to an existing dual-title graduate degree program only after being enrolled in an existing graduate program.

-- UNDER NO CIRCUMSTANCES should students be encouraged to take coursework related to or recruited for admission to a dual-title graduate degree program that has not yet been approved by Graduate Council and adopted by the student’s graduate major program by means of a program change proposal submitted to and approved through the Graduate Council curricular review process.
+- UNDER NO CIRCUMSTANCES should students be encouraged to take coursework related to or recruited for admission to a dual-title graduate degree program that has not yet been adopted by the student’s graduate major program by means of a program change proposal approved through the Graduate Council curricular review process.

 - Approved by Graduate Council, May 1, 2019.
 Effective date: Fall 2019 (8/12/2019).